 - Product Roadmap and Software Requirements Specification (SRS), containing an in-depth description of the functionality of the product.

 - Software Architecture Document describing the architecture of the future solution and required technologies

-- Development Plan & Estimates, with detailed description of the project’s timeline and budget.
+- Development Plan & Estimates, with a detailed description of the project’s timeline and budget.

-Discovery phase usually takes about 150-200 hours, depending on the complexity of the domain, the depth of the analysis and the level of the details in the documentation.
+The Discovery phase usually takes about 150-200 hours, depending on the complexity of the domain, the depth of the analysis, and the level of the detail in the documentation.

 There are different ways to organize development work.
-We recommend sticking to agile/scrum development process.
-Delivering the product in short 2-3 weeks iterations (“sprints”) followed by a demonstration of the product increment, retrospective meeting to adjust the process and planning of the next sprint.
-Collecting feedback from the market with the early versions and adjusting the product plan based on the feedback from the potential users.
+We recommend sticking to the agile/scrum development process.
+Delivering the product in short 2-3 weeks iterations (“sprints”) followed by a demonstration of the product increment, retrospective meeting to adjust the process, and planning of the next sprint.
+Collecting feedback from the market with the early versions and adjusting the product plan based on the feedback from potential users.

 Our team adopted this approach in the money lending app project.

 An MVP scope usually includes the most vital functions of the product.
 In the case of an online lending app a user should be able to register/log in, complete a money lending application form, get his data and application verified and assessed automatically by a scoring module, and receive (or not) the loan.
 This is enough to test initial assumptions on early adopters, get feedback from them, and optimize the product.